COWEN:

 PAGLIA:

-she’s not really working with the top producers any longer.
+Unfortunately, she’s not really working with the top

+producers any longer.
 The new album is an atrocity.
-It’s really terrible.
 It’s

 It’s

-can’t really move along studying their instruments and getting
+people can’t really move along studying their instruments

-their chops over a period of time.
-There’s nothing to draw
+and getting their chops over a period of time.
+There’s

-on in the way that the musicians of my generation could draw on
+nothing to draw on in the way that the musicians of my generation

 COWEN: